Currently there is no CI testing enabled for the open-source version of the TensorRT Inference Server. We will enable CI testing in a future update.

 The QA model repositories contain some simple models that are used to verify the correctness of the inference server.
 To generate the QA model repositories:

-This will server multiple model repositories in /tmp/qa_* (for example /tmp/qa_model_repository).
+This will create multiple model repositories in /tmp/<version>/qa_* (for example /tmp/19.08/qa_model_repository).
 The TensorRT models will be created for the GPU on the system that CUDA considers device 0 (zero).
-If you have multiple GPUs on your system see the documentation in the script for how to target a specific GPU.
+If you have multiple GPUs on your system see the documentation in the scripts for how to target a specific GPU.

 Build QA Container¶